planetmint/PRPs/3/README.md

    with your real name and your real email address.
 Sorry, no pseudonyms or anonymous contributions.
 Tip: You can tell Git to include a Signed-off-by line in a commit message by using `git commit --signoff` or `git commit -s`.
 If you didn't include a Signed-off-by line in your commits so far, you have several options.
 Probably the simplest is to close this pull request on GitHub, then on your local machine [do an interactive rebase of the last n commits](https://help.github.com/en/articles/changing-a-commit-message) (e.g. the last 3 commits, if your pull request contains 3 commits), then rename your local Git branch (`git branch -m <new-name>`), then push the newly-named branch to GitHub to create a new pull request.
 1. Verify that changes and features got written down and mentioned in the changelog.md.
 1. Verify that essential changes got mentioned in the documentation.
+1. Verify that the version number got increased.
+It's our goal to increase the patch-level-version for each PR.

 END TEXT BLOCK